 And for you Bugs Bunny fans out there:

 CASCABEL CHILE CRUSTED RABBIT: Wild Mushroom Cous Cous, Green Chiles, Mint, Marcona Almonds + Smoked Red Pepper Sauce. $38.

-The newest addition to the Caesars Palace family of fine dinning is Mr. Chow – an upscale Chinese restaurants with locations in London, New York, Los Angeles, South Beach and Malibu.
+Mr. Chow is an upscale Chinese restaurants with locations in London, New York, Los Angeles, South Beach and Malibu.

 You know it’s upscale when you access the restaurant via private elevators off of the casino floor.

 The 250 seat restaurant has seating overlooking some of Caesar Palace’s gardens and swimming pools.

 The extensive drink menu is heavy on champagne, as Mr. Chow’s outer locations are famous for the champagne trolley.

 Perhaps the signature drink is the Chow-lini for $20, described as “House made peach foam & Moet & Chandon Champagne.”

 This edition of the famous upscale Japanese sushi joint is in the NOBU Hotel, which is the new “hotel within a hotel” at Caesars Palace that opened February 4, 2013.
 The NOBU restaurant portion itself is said to be the largest NOBU in the world, at nearly 12,000 square feet, with room for 327 patrons.
 So it’s got that going for it.